LucasZatta/go-sol-sum/README.md

 ## Problem

-The max subarray sum problem is a pretty straight forward one, given an one dimensional list of n element, the task is to find the a contiguous subarray with the largest sum.
+The max subarray sum problem is a pretty straight forward one, given an one dimensional list of n element, the task is to find a contiguous subarray with the largest sum.
 The optimal solution for this problem (O(n)) is achieved using Kadane's algorithm.

 ### Kadane's Algorithm

 The basic idea is to keep track of the highest subset sum yet, and compare it with the next subset sums and replace it if necessary.
 Iterating all the indexes and calculating the sum of every possible subarray ending in that index.

-Instead of going through every possible subset, Kadane proved that the max subset of a given index *n*, is either the element at *n* itself, or the max subset sum ending at the previous index *n-1* + element at *n*.
+Instead of going through every possible subset, Kadane proved, through contradiction, that the max subset of a given index *n* is either the element at *n* itself or the max subset sum ending at the previous index *n-1* + element at *n*.
 Therefore we can obtain the max subset sum ending in a certain index doing a simple comparrison between two values, achieving a linear solution to the problem.